 Three things I’ve found are wonderful benefits of loyalty are:

 Longevity.
-When you continue to work through the obstacles of having a ‘work from the luxury of your own home’ business, as I do, you begin to see success ONLY when you persist.
-Find a good company you can work with and be loyal to the process, even when things seem to be going wrong.
 The same idea applies to marriage.
 It is only when we persist with loyalty in our marriage that we see the power of what that loyalty does to us, our mate, and the relationship.
 As time goes by, and with each struggle we cope with together, we build another unbroken link in the process.
 Look back on the time and things you’ve already successfully coped with in different aspects of your life and meditate on them.
 Your emotional and mental health, and physical health will benefit as well, because your conscience will be clear and you will be building emotional and mental strength.
 Since our emotional, mental and physical health are all tied in together, all will benefit.
 It helps us live healthy lifestyles.

 Mutual trust.
 The longer we show loyalty to the important people, activities, and processes in our lives, the more trust we build.
 This could mean our customers and team members — will trust us, and the more we can trust them.
 This could mean our marriage mates — will trust us, and the more we can trust them.
 We build relationships by mutual trust – in almost every area of life, be it family, work associates, friends, and home business.
 By staying loyal, being dependable, solid in our resolve, and self-sacrificing, we show over a period of time to others and to ourselves that we can be trusted, and that moves the other people in our lives to be loyal too.
 We sharpen each other for loyalty.
 We become mentors to each other, helpers and cheerleaders.